Kiel: Modern times

 During the Second World War, Kiel remained one of the major naval bases and shipbuilding centres of the German Reich.
-There was also a slave labour camp for the local industry.
+There was also a labour camp for the local industry.
 Owing to its status as a naval port and production site for submarines, Kiel was heavily bombed by the Allies during this period.
 The bombing destroyed more than 80% of the remaining old town, 72% of the central residential areas, and 83% of the industrial areas.
 During the RAF bombing of 23/24 July 1944, Luftwaffe fighters tried to intercept the spoof (i.e. decoy) force instead of the main force attacking Kiel, and there was no water for three days; trains and buses did not run for eight days and there was no gas available for cooking for three weeks.

 There were several bombing raids of the port area during the period 20 February – 20 April 1945 which successfully eliminated many U-boats, and the few large warships (cruisers Hipper, Scheer, and Köln) still afloat at that time.
 It and its port, and the canal were seized by a British T-Force led by Major Tony Hibbert on 5 May 1945.

 Like other heavily bombed German cities, the city was rebuilt after the war.
 In 1946, Kiel was named the seat of government for Schleswig-Holstein, and it officially became the state's capital in 1952.

 Today, Kiel is once again an important maritime centre of Germany, with high-tech shipbuilding, submarine construction and one of the world's largest ocean research centers, the GEOMAR.
 In 2006, Kiel was one of the founding cities of the original European Green Capital Award.

 Geography

 Climate

 Kiel has an oceanic climate (Köppen: Cfb; Trewartha: Dolk).
-Located on the Baltic Sea coast, the temperature fluctuates less than inland, with warm winters and cool summers throughout the year.
+Because Kiel is located on the Baltic Sea coast, its temperature fluctuates less than inland, with warm winters and cool summers throughout the year.
 The average temperature ranges from 2 C in winter to 17 C in summer.
 Days with a temperature above 30 C are rare, with an average of only 2.8 days per year.

 The Kiel weather station has recorded the following extreme values: